 ‘Oh dear.’
 Said the Lord, raising his white eyebrows.

 ‘Quite, not only do they seem hell bent on destroying all the flora, frankly the most attractive evolutionary half, but they also appear to have begun to self-destruct.
 I don’t know if you remember, but when humans created a thing they called an atomic bomb in the year 1945 of their calendar, I sent a memo to the disciples warning that it may be the beginning of the end of ‘Experiment Earth’.
 Humans had found a way to destroy themselves.
-And everything else indeed.
+And, I might add, everything else as well.
 They appear to have come quite close to an apocalypse a number of times but pulled back at the last moment.
-The threat though, remains.
+But, the threat remains with ever-more powerful devices.
 The whole situation is exacerbated because they insist on choosing leaders of doubtful countenance.
 There are a few current incumbents who simply wouldn’t have the sensitivity to survive if they lived among the sponges.’

 ‘Oh Lord,’ Said The Lord.

 ‘One of the problems,’ continued Jesus, ‘was a simple piece of miscommunication.
 During their early development I sent an emissary to suggest the humans divided earth into regions.
 I believed it would not only spice up our experiment but also make it straightforward for the humans to govern themselves in more manageable groups.